nofxx/mongoid-urls/README.md

 # Notes

 If you're looking for conflict resolution, check out `mongoid-slugs`.
-This gem intended to be used for manual conflict resolution (duplicates).
+This gem intended to be used for manual conflict resolution (duplicates):
-Use your own logic/return duplicate error for the user.
+Use your own logic and/or return conflict error to the user.